code-with-amitk/Code-examples/System-Design/scalable/facebook/fb-messenger/README.md

 ### FUNCTIONAL
 - (1st) User can see all of his friends and can send message to any of his friend.
 - (2nd) Chat history should be stored.
-- (3rd) User can send message to any person on facebook provided target person has not blocked incoming messages
+- (3rd) User can send message to any person on facebook provided target person has not blocked incoming messages.
 - These sizes can be delivered as 1 message.
   - {text < 650 characters} {audio < 1 min/10 MB}   {video < 45min/1 GB}